Frequently Asked Questions (FAQ)

 In addition, depending on the circumstances it might be possible for a lawyer to help enhance the severance package that you have been offered.
 That is another reason why it is a good idea to talk to an experienced employment lawyer before you sign a severance agreement.Additional Frequently Asked Questions about Employment Law Rights:

-- Frequently Asked Questions (FAQ) About the New Jersey Civil Rights Act
+- Frequently Asked Questions About New Jersey Employment Discrimination

 - Frequently Asked Questions About New Jersey's Conscientious Employee Protection Act (CEPA)